January 1, 2019 through December 31, 2019

-System Description of Kastle Systems’ Managed Security Services System
+Kastle Systems, Inc.’s Description of the Boundaries of the Managed Security Services System

 Kastle creates security solutions based on an expert assessment of each client’s unique environment and situation.
 Kastle partners with leading manufacturers in the security industry and build open, standardized systems suited to each client.
 Kastle implements their designs using industry best practices, with minimal business interruption.
 Kastle ensures that each client’s system operates in peak condition because they repair, replace, and warranty their products.

-Kastle’s Managed Security Services includes a team of trained operators that works in the industry’s most advanced centers 24×7, responding to critical signals that are reported to client administrators.
+Kastle’s Managed security services system includes a team of trained operators that works in the industry’s most advanced centers 24/7, responding to critical signals that are reported to client administrators.
 Kastle takes responsibility for security procedures, database management, and reporting on trends and events, delivering the highest level of preparedness.
 Account managers work as the main point of contact, while tools and organization ensure that Kastle can provide assistance to clients quickly and efficiently.
 Kastle’s services strengthen business continuity plans with redundancy in power, connectivity, support coverage, and data storage.